legendu-net/blog/misc/content/2017-07-22-docker-on-windows.markdown

 Category: Software
 Tags: Software, Docker, Widnows, Windows 10, Hyper-V, Virtualization

+**
+Things on this page are fragmentary and immature notes/thoughts of the author.
+It is not meant to readers but rather for convenient reference of the author and future improvement.
+**

 While Docker can be used on Windows (10 and later) now, there are all kinds of issues.
 It is suggested that you avoid running Docker on Windows at this time